TennesseeUnion CountyBail & Release

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) can often expedite the process, as more staff are available to handle the paperwork.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) may expedite the process, as court staff and other officials are readily available.

 What Happens After Posting Bail

-• Conditions of Release: You'll likely be subject to certain conditions of release, such as:
+• Conditions of Release: Upon release, you will likely be subject to certain conditions, such as:

 • Abstaining from alcohol and drugs.